arp242/uni/README.markdown

   fine default for most.

 - Add new `-or`/`-o` flag.
-The default for `search` and `emoji` is to show everything where at least one query parameter matches; with this flag it only shows those where everything matches.
+The default for `search` and `emoji` is to show everything where all query parameters match ("AND"); with this flag it shows everything where at least one parameter matches ("OR").

+- Add new `-format` flag to control which columns to output; see `uni help` for details.

 - Show a short terse help when using just `uni`, and a more detailed help on `uni help`.
 I hate it when programs print 5 pages of text to my terminal when